kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Apply some simple 9-panel textbox with borders to replace the black box

 ## Refactoring
+- Create specMaxIndex variable for obj and use it.
+- Create function for skipping to end of typewriting and extract all manual logic.
 - Can I eliminate any more variables from the textbox object?
 - Is there a less manual way to handle text ranges?
 - Challenge: Refactor rainbow text to no longer depend on drawTextX in order to shift vertically correlated colors.